-Coalhouse Fort has been used regularly for filming, including for the film 'Batman Begins' and the TV programmes 'Taboo' and 'Spooks'.
+Coalhouse Fort has been used regularly for filming, including for the film 'Batman Begins' and the TV programmes 'The Third Day' and 'Taboo'.

-Contact us if you are interested in using this unique site for your film location.
+Send us details if you're interested in using this unique site for your film location.

 Feature – the fort building